 What do I need to do?

-Although the government hasn’t officially announced a post-lockdown proposal for business, some theories are already being discussed.
-There will be a number of factors to consider, such as; physical building changes, how staff work and how returning to work will affect them.
+There will be a number of factors to consider, such as; physical building changes, how staff work and how returning to work affects them.

 We’ve outlined some ideas for your workplace post-lockdown below.